nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 }
 ```

-Next, Cluster operator generates a CRD manifest from that go code and creates the CRD in the cluster.
+Next, the Cluster operator generates a CRD manifest from that go code and creates the CRD in the cluster.

-Next, Cluster operator creates templates that generate the NGINX configuration based on the fields of the CRD:
+Next, the Cluster operator creates templates that generate the NGINX configuration based on the fields of the CRD:

 - For http context: